-In PNG Canterbury has three projects; Ekuti Range and Ipi River on the mainland, and Bismarck on Manus Island.
+In PNG Canterbury has four projects; Ekuti Range, Wamum (application) and Ipi River on the mainland, and Bismarck on Manus Island.

 PNG is renowned for its abundant mineral wealth, including world-class copper and gold assets.
 Its unique geology largely results from its position on the interactive plate tectonic boundary between the cratonic Indo-Australian plate to the south and the oceanic Pacific Plate to the north.
 Since the Cretaceous, uplift and deformation has occurred because of collision between these plates.

 On mainland PNG, which hosts the Ekuti Range, Wamum and Ipi River projects, porphyry and epithermal style mineralisation occurs associated with two spatially and temporally distinct magmatic arcs.
 The early Maramuni arc (mid-Miocene age) was active in the northern part of mainland PNG and deposits such as Freida River and Yandera are associated with this arc.
 A much younger arc is associated with high level intrusions and extrusive volcanism in central and southern PNG, and the Ok Tedi, Porgera, Wafi-Golpu, Hidden Valley and Tolukuma deposits are associated with this arc.

 Ekuti Range (100%) – EL2302, EL2314 & EL2418

 Strategic tenements are established in a well-endowed mineral province.
 Epithermal gold rich lodes have been identified, overlying interpreted large scale, metal rich copper-gold porphyry systems.
 Initial drilling results at the Ekoato prospect support this interpretation.